waltervh/BornAgain-website/content/documentation/working-with-python/interference/para2d/index.md

 The computational kernel provides an automatic calculation of particle densities using the parameters of the 2D lattice.
 This means, that the user's settings of particle densities via the `ParticleLayout.setParticleDensity()` method (which is a required step in the case of a radial paracrystal interference  function) is ignored.
 Averaging over lattice rotation angle.

 The paracrystal 2D interference function can be averaged over all azimuthal angles $\xi$ using the `setIntegrationOverXi(True)` method.
-In this case the initial lattice rotation angle $\xi$, if set, will be ingnored and Monte-Carlo integration will be performed for $\xi$ in the range 0, 360 degrees.
+In this case the initial lattice rotation angle $\xi$, if set, will be ingnored and numeric integration will be performed for $\xi$ in the range 0, 360 degrees.
 Averaging provides a convenient way of getting an isotropic interference function for the cost of bigger computational time.

 ### Complete example